williamthio/pokemontcg/README.md

-# Pokémon TCG Deck Analysis
+# Pokémon TCG Deck Analysis Test

 This project analyzes Pokémon TCG decks and generates a report on card distributions and deck information.